patrickbr/simpleefa/README.md

 ## License ##

 SimpleEFA is published under GPL v2, see LICENSE.
-This software uses 3rd party software under MPL v2 (Saxon-HE 9.5) and other, see LICENSE-3RD-PARTY.
+This software uses 3rd party libraries under MPL v2 (Saxon-HE 9.5) and other, see LICENSE-3RD-PARTY.